Preparing to Transfer to Another College/University

-For students transferring TO Broome Community College, please visit the Transfer Student site on the International Admissions website to learn more about how to transfer to BCC.
+For students transferring to SUNY Broome Community College, please visit the Transfer Student site on the International Admissions website to learn more about how to transfer to SUNY Broome.

 U.S. Colleges & Universities

-College level course credits earned at regionally accredited post-secndary institutions can be transferred to BCC.
+College level course credits earned at regionally accredited post-secondary institutions can be transferred to SUNY Broome.
 Transfer credit is subject to the approval of the Department Chairperson or Dean's designee and with the following provisions: